su-zhihao/x-power-x/README.md

 2. A 2D plot of the imaginary part of y = x^x against x for different k values in Python.
 This plot shows how the imaginary part of the function changes with x.

    ![2D plot](x-power-x-imaginary_vs_x.png)

+The Mathematica Notebook contains similar plots and also includes some other information that can be used to help understand the different properties of the graph.

 ## Usage